RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Ports and desktop applications

 As ports and desktop applications are handled in exactly the same way in ES-DE both of these are described in this section.
-For these systems it's generally native applications rather than emulators that are executed.
+For these systems it's generally native applications rather that emulated games that are executed.
 There are two main approaches to setting up such entries and these are _shortcuts_ and _scripts_.
 Note that these can be mixed in the same system, you can have some entries that are shortcuts and some that are scripts and they will still all work.

 **Shortcuts**